 In my financial advisory practice, I help clients save for retirement and prepare for the unexpected.
 Given my excellent surgical outcome, I’m immensely relieved not to have to worry about creeping cognitive decline as I age due to a breathing issue.
-I have very active teen kids and want to remain active myself, not too mention continue my lifestyle pursuits (travel, family, learning, charity, etc.) with my wife.
+I have very active teen kids and want to remain active myself, not too mention continue my lifestyle pursuits (travel, family, learning, fishing, charity, etc.) with my wife.

 This whole experience re-enforced my planning philosophy that every household needs a cushion (emergency fund) to tackle whatever life throws their way.
 More often than not unexpected expenses are usually medical related and occur more frequently as you age.
 My wife and I were planning to use our HSA savings to help fund late-in-life medical expenses and possibly long-term care for the surviving spouse.
 Since we funded my jaw surgery with our HSA savings, we have substantially depleted ten years of diligent HSA savings and investment growth.
 But it was money well spent and we still have time to rebuild our HSA account.
 I’m thankful we had the HSA cushion since my health insurance provider would not pay for this out-of-network procedure.
 BTW…I will devote later blog posts to cover the cost specifics of jaw surgery, dealing with the insurance side, and how to spend an HSA efficiently to get the most bang for your medical savings buck.